 Views From the Walsh's Pyramid Summit

 Once you finally reach the summit, you’ll have sweeping 360-degree views including the Cairns & Great Barrier Reef islands spanning outside of Innisfail, Cairns and the Trinity Inlet, as well as mountain backdrops to the south.

 There are several spots to sit and rest and enjoy the views.
 I found that the best views were just a little further down past the summit where there are some large flat rocks that make a perfect vantage point.

 I’d recommend starting the Walsh’s Pyramid hike early in the morning, even before first light.
 This is because it can get pretty hot on the track, and you’ll get to enjoy some incredible sunrise views at even half-way.

 Also, make sure that you keep an eye out for the trail markings.
 At some sections, it can get a little hard to stay on the trail, especially if there is lingering fog or cloud cover near the summit.

 Since this hike will take at least 3.4-4 hours, remember also to bring water as you won't find any on the track.

-Best Time to Tackle the Walsh’s Pyramid Hike
+Best Time to Attempt the Walsh's Pyramid Hike

 It's possible to hike Walsh's Pyramid all year round but it'll definitely be warmer in the hot, wet season.

 Cairns has a tropical climate with two major seasons; wet and dry.
 April to November is considered the dry season, where Cairns sees less rainfall and cooler, dryer weather.
 This is the best time to attempt the hike due to a lower chance of rain and a more comfortable climb.

 During the rest of the year, expect more rainfall and hot and humid conditions, averaging around 28-34 degrees.
-For up-to-date information regarding the weather in Cairns and the Walsh’s Pyramid hike, I always use Willyweather.
+For up-to-date information regarding the weather in Cairns and the Walsh’s Pyramid walk, I always use Willyweather.

 The Yearly Pyramid Race

 The Walsh’s Pyramid Race is an annual trail running event that begins and ends in Gordonvale.
 It’s a grueling race with plenty of incline.
 Winners usually average around one and a half hours to get to the top.

 More Photos from the Walsh's Pyramid Summit